Basic Testing

 Testing Tool Window

 Passing tests are great, but let's see what the Testing tool window looks like when some tests aren't passing.
-Let's change some assert statements to see how that impacts our tests.
-When we run our code again we have failing tests!
+Let's change some assert statement back to assert false so our tests fail:

 When we look at the output we can see exactly where we went wrong.
 First PyCharm shows us the value the test expected and then the actual value generated by our code.
 It also displays a link that you can click and PyCharm will jump to the line where the failure happened.